 7. Unproven or Experimental Treatments

 Any treatment that is still in the experimental phase or not widely accepted by the medical community may not be covered.
-Always check if a particular treatment is recognised by your insurer before proceeding.
+Always check if a particular treatment is recognized by your insurer before proceeding.

 A health insurance policy is an essential safeguard against medical expenses, but it’s important to know both what is covered and what’s not.
-By understanding the inclusions, such as hospitalisation costs, cashless health insurance, and preventive check-ups, along with the exclusions like cosmetic surgeries and pre-existing conditions before the waiting period, you can make better healthcare decisions.
+By understanding the inclusions, such as hospitalization costs, cashless health insurance, and preventive check-ups, along with the exclusions like cosmetic surgeries and pre-existing conditions before the waiting period, you can make better healthcare decisions.

 *Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
 It is based on several secondary sources on the internet and is subject to changes.
 Please consult an expert before making any related decisions.